 Dry January started in 2012 as an initiative by a British charity, AlcoholChangeUK, to encourage people to lose weight, stop hangovers, and save money by not drinking for a solid 31 days.
 Not to minimize it, but there are other trendy lifestyles that have promoted an alcohol-free life.
 That’s all well and good, although to be clear, there is a difference between someone being “sober curious” and being sober.
 Sober generally refers to an alcoholic getting clean.
 Sober curious, on the other hand, refers to a lifestyle choice a person makes for health reasons.

 Alcoholics who are serious about getting clean would be better seeking help from a physician or a professional at an alcohol and drug rehab center.
 Since serious and potentially fatal alcohol withdrawal effects can occur without medically supervised alcohol detox, anyone suffering from alcoholism or a suspected (and perhaps as yet undiagnosed) alcohol use disorder (AUD), should never attempt to kick alcohol cold turkey.

-However, for those who do not have a problem with alctohol, deciding to cut back on drinking and exploring what it’s like to be sober for a change, or to find new friends who prefer to be abstinent, is a healthy pursuit.
-Thus, whether the sober curious movement is an old concept renamed, or a catchphrase for the new sobriety, it is definitely indicative of a healthy trend in society.
+However, for those who do not have a problem with alcohol, deciding to cut back on drinking and exploring what it’s like to be sober for a change, or to find new friends who prefer to be abstinent, is a healthy pursuit.
+Thus, whether the sober curious movement is an old concept renamed or a catchphrase for the new sobriety, it is definitely indicative of a healthy trend in society.

 The Benefits of Exploring a Sober Lifestyle